HartmannLab/UELer/doc/log.md

 ### v0.1.10-rc3
+**Assign tab activation**
+- Wired `HeatmapDisplay` to observe `current_clusters["index"]` so the Assign tab's `Meta-cluster ID` field and Apply button enable as soon as a cluster selection exists and disable when it clears ([issue #9](https://github.com/HartmannLab/UELer/issues/9)).
+- Initialized the observer during widget restore to keep the controls accurate after notebook reloads, preventing stale disabled states when selections persist across sessions ([issue #9](https://github.com/HartmannLab/UELer/issues/9)).

 **Chart footer placement**
 - Updated `ChartDisplay` so the plugin automatically refreshes the footer when multiple scatter plots are active, keeping controls in the bottom tab while leaving a clear notice in the sidebar ([issue #5](https://github.com/HartmannLab/UELer/issues/5)).
 - Added `tests/test_chart_footer_behavior.py` with lightweight widget and data stubs to guard the layout toggle and footer refresh workflow ([issue #5](https://github.com/HartmannLab/UELer/issues/5)).